natalieholz/hugo-academic-natalie/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MD/PhD student in cognitive Neuroscience
+role: MD/PhD student in cognitive neuroscience

 # Organizations/Affiliations to show in About widget
 organizations: